 Subsequent to initial recognition, they are recorded at cost less accumulated amortisation and accumulated impairment losses.
 Identified intangible assets with finite useful lives are amortized on a straight-line basis over their estimated useful lives.
 The estimated lives are reviewed at least annually and are adjusted as appropriate.
-The estimated useful lives for the current and comparative years are as follows:
+As at January 31, 2019 and October 31, 2018, the Company expensed all research expenditures and did not recognized internally- generated intangible assets.